 NOTE 24: The UE can consider the received value from the network when determining the value for unavailability period duration and the start of the unavailability period.

+If the UE does not receive the Unavailability configuration IE the UE may determine a value of the start of the unavailability period or the unavailability period duration or both of them.